jpeaton/jpeaton/README.md

-<h1>Hi, I'm Jeremiah! <br/><a href="https://github.com/jpeaton">Graduate Cybersecurity Student</a>, <a href="https://www.linkedin.com/in/jeremiahpeaton/">Amateur Programmer</a>
+<h1>I'm Jeremiah.<br/><a href="https://github.com/jpeaton">Graduate Cybersecurity Student</a>, <a href="https://www.linkedin.com/in/jeremiahpeaton/"></a>

 <h2>About Me</h2>
-  <p>I'm a graduate student at <strong>DePaul University</strong> studying <strong>Cybersecurity</strong> with a concentration in Computer Security.
-I've gotten into programming with Python, Java, C, HTML, and CSS for classes and in my free time.
-I'm looking forward to adding more to the list, and deepening my expertise in those already on it.
-I'm currently in my 2nd quarter of classes learning about Data Structures/Algorithms and Computer Systems.
-In my free time, I'm hooked on learning Cybersecurity basics—it's my favorite thing right now.
-I'm excited to add more skills to the mix and see where this journey takes me!.</p>

-<h2>👨‍💻 Software Development Projects:</h2>

-- <b>Data Structures and Algorithms Practice</b>
+  <p>I'm a graduate student at <strong>DePaul University</strong> studying <strong>Cybersecurity</strong> with a concentration in Networks & Infrastructure.
+I'm deepening my knowledge of computer networks, data systems, cyber defense, attack vectors, and best practices.
+Currently, I'm building a cybersecurity homelab for configuring and testing.
+I also enjoy participating in cybersecurity challenges and staying updated on the latest news in the field.</p>

+<h2>👨‍💻 Cybersecurity Projects/Experience:</h2>

+- <b>Home Lab Setup</b>
+- <b>Advent of Cyber Challenge</b>

 <h2> 🤳 Connect with me:</h2>